hickenic/ManagerialEconomics/README.md

 # ManagerialEconomics
 Welcome to the project space of AAE 625.
+It's a great day to have a day.